state anniversary license plate

 Ohio 1803-1953

 Ohio's 1953 plate announced its 150th anniversary of statehood without any slogans or graphics.
 Back then, different serial formats were issued in various parts of the state.
-This format identified the motorist as being from the northwestern portion of Ohio, near Toledo.
+This format, with a single suffix letter, identified the motorist as being from the northwestern portion of Ohio, near Toledo.

 Kansas Centennial 1960